userbradley/kubernetes-examples/docs/index.md

 |-----------------------------------------------------------------------------------------------|---------------------------------|
 | ![](assets/light-deployment-nav.png#only-light) ![](assets/dark-deployment-nav.png#only-dark) | ![](assets/light-deployment-file.png) |

 Finally, there will be an example.
-This is what I personally see as a usable deployment.
+This is the full file with all possible variations of the file that I have the time to create.
+You won't be able to actually deploy it, as it's an example

 This can be found under the example box at the top - With links to the relevant sections besides it